-Voluntary Offerings were marginally higher compared to 2017, and this is thought to reflect a measure of increasing confidence in the congregation during a period of change.
+Regular Voluntary Offerings were higher compared to 2018 and this is thought to reflect a measure of increasing confidence in the congregation during a period of ministerial vacancy.
+The Board is grateful for a legacy gift from Audrey W Strichen of £1,000, which has been a source of further encouragement.
+Although the irregular Donations income is down by 23% on the 2018 equivalent figure (see Note 1: 'Other' income) this is not of concern to the Trustees: these donations are by nature variable from year to year, and often given to match specific projects or activities by the congregation (e.g. £5,422 net income for audio-visual refurbishment in 2018).
+These irregular donations are not taken as the basis for future budgeting or planned spending.
 The congregation continue to be reminded of their vows of membership in which they promise to give a 'fitting proportion of [their] time, talents and money' to the support of God's work.

 The wages of temporary Church Cleaners were supported from the General Fund.
-No Church Officer was appointed in 2018.
+No Church Officer was appointed in 2019.
 This position remains unfilled, and future funding will also be from the General Fund.

 The post of the Student Outreach Worker is funded from the restricted Student Outreach Workers Fund.
-No additional funding has been given from any wider Church of Scotland funds or third party organisations for this staff cost in 2018.
-Funding for the position of Student Outreach Worker remains strong for the remainder of the contract period (to December 2019).
-In view of this, the Board made no resolution to enhance the Student Outreach Worker Fund from General Fund surplus as in previous years.
+No additional funding has been given from any wider Church of Scotland funds or third party organisations for this staff cost in 2019.
+Funding for the position of Student Outreach Worker remains strong and there is finance in place for 2020 and beyond.
+Further engagement of a Student Outreach Worker from February 2020 is expected to stimulate more specific donations to that restricted fund for completion of the contract.
+The honorarium paid to the Associate Student Worker is also funded from the Student Outreach Workers Fund.